 When you design a protagonist, ask yourself the three questions:

-- Where does she belong, or where does she want to go?
+- Where do they belong, or where do they want to go?

-- What does she want to bring about, or what drives her?
+- What do they want to accomplish, or what drives them?

-If you have an answer to all three, the figure is probably load-bearing.
-If an answer is missing or very thin, you know where you can still work.
+If you have an answer to all three questions, the character is probably viable.
+If an answer is missing or very thin, you know what you still need to work on.

-The answers don't have to be settled from the start.
+The answers don't have to be fixed from the start.
 Often the search itself is the drive.
 But the direction should be clear.

-The world exists for the reader only through the perception of a figure.
-What the figure sees, hears, and thinks becomes the reality of the story.
-What she overlooks doesn't exist for the reader either — at least for now.
+The world exists for the reader only through a character's perception.
+What the character sees, hears, and thinks becomes the reality of the story.
+What they overlook doesn't exist for the reader either β at least not yet.

 The world through foreign eyes

-When a figure mentions in passing something that is shocking or fascinating to the reader, a tension arises between the figure's normality and the reader's astonishment.
+When a character casually mentions something that's shocking or fascinating to the reader, tension arises between the character's normality and the reader's astonishment.
 This tension pulls the reader deeper into the world than any explanation could.

-The greater the gap between what the figure considers normal and what the reader expects, the stronger the effect.
-A figure who grew up in a world with slavery will mention slaves as casually as we do pets.
-A figure from a different species will misinterpret human behavior because she evaluates it by her own standards.
+The bigger the gap between what the character considers normal and what the reader expects, the stronger the effect.
+A character who grew up in a world with slavery will mention slaves as casually as we mention pets.
+A character from another species will misinterpret human behavior, because they judge it by their own standards.

 This gap doesn't have to be large.
-Even small differences in perception — cultural, age-related, personal — produce interesting perspectives.
+Even small differences in perception β cultural, age-related, personal β create interesting perspectives.

 Language as worldbuilding

-The word choice of a figure reveals more about her world than any description.
+A character's word choice reveals more about their world than any description.

-When someone describes "clothing" as "removable skin", the reader instantly knows that this figure doesn't know the concept of clothing.
-When someone speaks about violence the way one speaks about the weather, the reader knows that violence is everyday in this world.
+If someone describes βclothing" as βremovable skin," the reader instantly knows this character doesn't know the concept of clothing.
+If someone talks about violence the way we talk about the weather, the reader knows violence is everyday in this world.

-The reader infers the rules of the world from the way the figure speaks about it.
-This works because the reader thinks along actively.
-He fills the gaps the figure leaves, because the figure doesn't even notice that there are gaps.
+The reader infers the rules of the world from the way the character talks about them.
+This works because the reader actively thinks along.
+They fill the gaps the character leaves, because the character doesn't even notice there are gaps.

 The outsider

-A particularly effective variant is a figure who is herself foreign in the world.
+A particularly effective variant is a character who is themselves a stranger in the world.

-Her ignorance becomes perception: She perceives what the local figures silently take for granted, and asks questions the reader would also ask.
-Explanations from other figures feel natural in this constellation, because there is a concrete reason for the question.
+Their ignorance becomes perception: they notice what the native characters silently take for granted, and ask questions the reader would ask too.
+Explanations from other characters feel natural in this setup, because there's a concrete reason for the question.

-The outsider's perception is two observations at once: What the world is, and what is unusual about it.
+The outsider's perception is simultaneously two observations: what the world is, and what's unusual about it.

 Misinterpretations

-A figure who misunderstands something can give the reader two pieces of information at the same time: What is actually happening, and how the figure sees the world.
+A character who misunderstands something can give the reader two pieces of information at once: what actually happens, and how the character sees the world.

-When someone interprets a friendly gesture as a threat, the reader learns something about the gesture and about the figure.
-When someone takes an everyday object for something completely different, the reader learns from which world this figure comes.
+If someone interprets a friendly gesture as a threat, the reader learns something about the gesture and about the character.
+If someone mistakes an everyday object for something completely different, the reader learns what world this character comes from.

-Misinterpretations don't need resolution.
-Sometimes it is more interesting when the reader recognizes the truth but the figure doesn't.
-The figure goes on living in her version of reality, and the reader understands both sides.
+Misinterpretations don't need to be resolved.
+Sometimes it's more interesting when the reader recognizes the truth, but the character doesn't.
+The character keeps living in their version of reality, and the reader understands both sides.

 Normality as the strongest tool

-What a figure considers normal defines her world entirely.
+What a character considers normal defines their world completely.

-Every figure has blind spots — things she is so used to that she doesn't even mention or question them.
-These blind spots are what most captivates the reader.
-He senses there is something the figure doesn't see.
-And he wants to find out what it is.
+Every character has blind spots β things they're so used to that they don't even mention or question them.
+These blind spots are what captivates the reader most.
+They sense that there's something the character doesn't see.
+And they want to find out what it is.

-Chapter 9: Playing with expectations — Authenticity over tropes
+Chapter 9: Playing with Expectations β Authenticity Instead of Tropes

 A reader always brings expectations.
-About genres, about figures, about plot lines.
+About genres, about characters, about plot developments.
 These expectations are a tool.

-When a story delivers exactly what the reader expects, he loses interest.
-He already knows what's coming.
-When it surprises him, he reads more attentively.
-He wants to understand how the world works and can no longer rely on his assumptions.
+If a story delivers exactly what the reader expects, they lose interest.
+They already know what's coming.
+If it surprises them, they read more attentively.
+They want to understand how the world works, and can no longer rely on their assumptions.

-The strongest surprises arise when the author simply thinks his premise through to the end.
+The strongest surprises arise when the author simply thinks their premise through consistently to the end.

-A world with a particular technology, a particular social structure, or a particular morality has consequences that the reader doesn't see at first.
-When you work through these consequences honestly, twists emerge on their own.
+A world with a certain technology, a certain social structure, or a certain morality has consequences the reader doesn't initially see.
+If you honestly work out these consequences, twists arise on their own.

-You don't need any deliberate twists for that.
-You only need an interesting starting position and the willingness to actually think through its implications.
+You don't need deliberate twists for this.
+You just need an interesting starting point and the willingness to really think through its implications.

-A simple example: A society in which public cameras are used by the citizens to talk with friends, bring lost children home, or give the disabled contact with the outside world.
+A simple example: a society in which public cameras are used by citizens to talk with friends, bring lost children home, or give disabled people contact with the outside world.
 That sounds caring.
-When you think the idea through consistently, questions arise that the reader will ask themselves.
+If you think the idea through consistently, questions arise that the reader will ask themselves.
 And exactly these questions create tension.

 The reader as detective

-When a world is consistent, the reader can draw conclusions that go beyond what was said.
+If a world is consistent, the reader can draw conclusions that go beyond what's said.

-He notices details that the figures themselves take for granted.
-He combines information from different scenes.
-He senses that something is off before it is spoken aloud.
+They notice details the characters themselves take for granted.
+They combine information from different scenes.
+They sense something is off before it's spoken aloud.

-This only works when the world is internally coherent.
-Every detail must fit the overall logic.
-Then the reader becomes an active participant who decodes the story along with you.
+This only works if the world is coherent in itself.
+Every detail has to fit the overall logic.
+Then the reader becomes an active participant, decoding the story alongside you.

 Perspective shift as revelation

-One of the most effective methods is to show the same situation from different angles.
+One of the most powerful methods is showing the same situation from different angles.

-Every figure sees the world through her own filter.
-What for one figure is an act of care can for another figure be control.
-What a society celebrates as progress can, viewed from outside, be something quite different.
+Every character sees the world through their own filter.
+What's an act of care for one character can be control for another.
+What a society celebrates as progress can, seen from outside, be something completely different.

-When you first show the reader one perspective and then another, he must check his assumptions.
-He already has a picture in his head — and now he gets new information that changes that picture.
+If you show the reader one perspective first and then another, they have to check their assumptions.
+They already have a picture in their head β and now they get new information that changes that picture.

-That is more effective than any plot twist, because it emerges organically from the world and the figures.
+This is more effective than any plot twist, because it arises organically from the world and the characters.

 Sympathy through context

-A figure who at first seems repulsive can become understandable through context.
-And a figure who at first seems sympathetic can lose credibility through context.
+A character who seems repulsive at first glance can become understandable through context.
+And a character who seems likeable at first can lose credibility through context.

-What matters is that you give the reader enough information to form their own judgment.
-Show how a figure lives, what drives her, what her daily life looks like.
-The reader will adjust his assessment without your having to prompt him.
+What matters is giving the reader enough information to form their own judgment.
+Show how a character lives, what drives them, what their daily life looks like.
+The reader will adjust their assessment without you having to prompt them to.

-This works especially well with figures who are socially ostracized or whose actions seem unambiguous at first glance.
-As soon as the reader understands the context, the story becomes more complex.
-And complex stories stay in the head.
+This works especially well with characters who are socially ostracized, or whose actions seem clear-cut at first glance.
+Once the reader understands the context, the story becomes more complex.
+And complex stories stay in the mind.

 No fear of uncomfortable premises